 To address increasing claims of ancestry, the Cherokee Nation has created a task force to deal with false assertions by individuals seeking official recognition, leading one investigator to theorize that many Pretendians are simply seeking a sense of place and connection.
 The problem is, the only way some know how to achieve such connection is to buy it and own it.
 Heritage is not such a commodity.

 As America becomes more racially and ethnically diverse, whites unwilling to accept their changing status search for a collective identity of ancestral place and culture to link to the world they live in and to justify personal racism toward other groups.
-The recent presidential election provided a national stage upon which many whites who claim Native American ancestry could express racism and xenophobia without regard to decency, empathy, or societal restriction.
+The 2016 presidential election provided a champion for many whites who claim Native American ancestry, encouraging and inflaming racism and xenophobia without regard to decency, empathy, or societal norms.
 Many Pretendians on social media professed steadfast support for Native Americans protesting the Dakota Access Pipeline (DAPL) while vehemently condemning similar groups such as Black Lives Matter and opposing anti-discrimination legislation designed to protect women, people of color, and LGBTQ individuals.
-They adorned their social media pages with rebel flags and politically hateful slogans, many supporting Donald Trump despite his business investment in DAPL and his pledge to proceed with the original DAPL route, ignoring Native American rights by reversing President Obama’s order to determine an alternate route .

 For all the claims of indigenous blood, ancestry no longer needs to be a mystery.
-We can easily determine by DNA analysis whether we have native ancestry—which is exactly what I did last year.
+We can easily determine by DNA analysis whether we have native ancestry—which is exactly what I did a few years ago.
 Forget those two native women in my paternal grandfather’s ancestry, and don’t give the Indian trader a second thought.
 Thanks to DNA testing, I know the truth.
 I’m as white as a person gets.